Tuesday, 23 August 2022

 Indians, Bonnerjee maintained, were united by a common nationality.

 He was wrong.
-His province was divided.
+His province was divided so that Hinduism might survive there.

 While they did not advocate anything approaching universal enfranchisement – hardly a mainstream idea in the 19th century –